nuralam9922/random-pas-gen/README.md

 ## Acknowledgements
 Remix Icon - Icons used in the project.
-For any inquiries or suggestions, please contact mailnur.9922@example.com.

 Thank you for using and contributing to the Simple Password Generator!